Your health care provider can treat a wart if you do not like how it looks or if it is painful.

 Genital warts are treated in a different way than most other warts.

-A new medicine called veregen may be used on genital warts as well as other warts.
+A medicine called veregen may be used on genital warts, as well as on other warts.